Key Takeaways

 While this coping strategy can lead to impressive accomplishments, it comes at a high cost.
 The person becomes dependent on external validation and achievement to maintain their sense of worth, creating tremendous pressure to perform perfectly.

-Recognizing Hidden Trauma: How AMFM Can Help
+How AMFM Can Help to Heal from High-Functioning PTSD

 Frequently Asked Questions (FAQs)

-Can you have PTSD without experiencing a major trauma?
+Can you have PTSD without trauma?

-Yes, PTSD can develop from experiences beyond traditional definitions of major trauma.
-Emotional abuse, betrayal, medical procedures, or prolonged childhood stress can trigger trauma responses.
 What matters isn’t the objective severity of the event but how your nervous system processed it.
 Repeated minor traumas can also accumulate into significant reactions over time.

-How does high-functioning PTSD affect work performance?
+How does high-functioning PTSD affect work?

-High-functioning PTSD creates a complex relationship with work—many channel hypervigilance into exceptional performance, excelling at crisis management and attention to detail.
+High-functioning PTSD creates a complex relationship with work.
+Many channel hypervigilance into exceptional performance, excelling at crisis management and attention to detail.

 However, this comes at a significant personal cost, including exhaustion, perfectionism that leads to burnout, difficulties with collaboration, and impaired creativity.
 The energy required to maintain high performance while managing trauma responses often leads to eventual productivity decline.

-What’s the difference between high-functioning PTSD and complex PTSD?
+What is the difference between high-functioning PTSD and complex PTSD?

-High-functioning PTSD describes how symptoms manifest and are managed, while Complex PTSD refers to specific impacts of prolonged, repeated trauma.
+High-functioning PTSD describes how symptoms manifest and are managed, while Complex PTSD (C-PTSD) refers to specific impacts of prolonged, repeated trauma.
 C-PTSD includes additional symptoms like emotional regulation difficulties, negative self-perception, and relationship disturbances.

-Someone can have both—experiencing C-PTSD while maintaining external functioning.
+Someone can have both: experiencing C-PTSD while maintaining external functioning.
 The defining feature of high-functioning PTSD is the ability to preserve responsibilities despite significant symptoms.

 Can high-functioning PTSD develop years after a traumatic event?